Born in Switzerland in 1991, I graduated in IT until a burnout made me reconsider all my priorities. Now, I am a father living in Australia.

 With the hope of talking with you,

 Frequently Asked Questions

 How do I remember my dreams?

-Get a notebook that you like, a pen that you like, leave both next to your bed.
-Finally, just before getting asleep, promise yourself to write any dream fragments from the coming night, no matter how small or cryptic the dream will be.
-If done with genuine intent and a willingness to act, this is usually enough to get things going.
+Get a notebook that you like, a pen that you like and leave both next to your bed.
+Just before getting asleep, promise yourself to write down any dream fragments from the coming night, no matter how small or cryptic the dream might be.
+If done with genuine intent and a willingness to act, this is usually enough to get things started.